Michael-Cowie/Notes/Math/probability/probability_trees.md

 </div>

 <div align='center'>
-    <h1> Beyond Probability: The Tree as a Pure Counting Tool </h1>
+    <h1> Beyond Probability - The Tree as a Pure Counting Tool </h1>
 </div>

+A binomial distribution describes the probabilities of getting a certain number of successes in a fixed number of repeated trials, where each trial has two possible outcomes.

+- Success - $p$
+- Failure - $1 - p$

-Every tree constructed so far has served the binomial distribution, each leaf carried both a combinatorial weight, $\binom{n}{k}$, and a probability, $p^k(1-p)^{n-k}$.
+Each leaf carried both a combinatorial weight $\binom{n}{k}$ and a probability $p^k(1-p)^{n-k}$.
 It is worth pausing to separate these two components, because only one of them actually depends on probability.

 ```math
 P(X = k) = \underbrace{\binom{n}{k}}_{\text{counting}} \times \underbrace{p^k(1-p)^{n-k}}_{\text{probability}}